 I’m a doctoral student in Human Centered Computing at Georgia Tech.
 I work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
 My research focuses on deviant mental wellness online communities, specifically creating computational methods to assess their health and well-being.
 My community of interest at the moment is pro-eating disorder, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.

-In addition to my academic interests, I’m also very passionate about debate and oratory (especially high school debate), powerlifting, and cooking.
-I occasionally do freelance web development work.
+In addition to my academic interests, I’m also passionate about debate and oratory (especially high school debate), powerlifting, and cooking.

 Contact me: I’m interested in chatting about opportunities in the social computing research space.
 Please email me at schancellor3 [at] gatech [period] edu to chat.